 My First Affiliate Checks and How It All Started!

-While I was cleaning up my office, I came across a few copies of some of my first affiliate checks I earned online over ten years ago!
+While I was cleaning up my office, I came across a few copies of some of my first affiliate checks I earned online over twenty years ago!
 It’s funny when I think back to how you got started, because everything was so different, yet the same.
 Affiliate marketing was just starting out… companies were taking a chance at a new form of advertising and most didn’t know what to expect.
 Imagine if the Amazon.com Associates Program had never exist… would affiliate marketing still be as big as it is today?
-C’mon everyone, hop into the delorean… and let’s step into the affiliate time machine and go all the way back to 1997!

 Back in the 90s… Domains Cost $70!

-Before finally spending the big bucks to get my own domain, I spent years on free Web Hosting sites like geocities, tripod and mostly through my free AOL accounts.
+Before finally spending the big bucks to get my own domain, I spent years on free web hosting sites like Geocities, tripod and mostly through my free AOL accounts.
 Who didn’t have 20 or 30 free AOL disks sitting around… so I went for a very long time without having to pay for internet access.
 Getting my own domain several years later was one of the biggest events yet to hit my business, not to mention… one of my first big expenses!

 Back in the 90s… CJ was Personable!